rodrigotorn/marketing-campaign-classification/README.md

-# Ifood Case
+# Marketing Campaign Classification

-This repo's goal is to provide a solution to the case proposed by Ifood.
+This repo's goal is to identify which consumers should be chosen as marketing target based on how inclined they are to convert.

 The folders are organized as: